EyalChachmi/text-analysis/README.md

 # text-analysis
 final assignment in the course Machine Learning.
-In this assignment I was asked to predict the story teller's gender whether is a male or a female, according to the store they wrote.
+In this assignment I was asked to predict the story teller's gender whether is a male or a female, according to the story they wrote.

 I went through cleaning the text, Including Stemming with prefixes and suffixes removal so I'll have better results with a clean text
 Then used the CountVectorizer to have a transformation to feature vectors.